CandiceDataAnalyst/King-County-House-Price-Prediction/README.md

 * A direct correlation exists between the grade score and the house price, with a higher grade denoting a higher price.
 ## MODEL COMPARISON
 <img width="1002" alt="Screenshot 2023-09-16 at 00 01 41" src="https://github.com/WuCandice/King-County-House-Price-Prediction/assets/127648422/91549de3-7896-4b89-9af8-ac0ab483b0e5"></P>
+I leveraged MLR and XGBoost algorithms to develop predictive models for inner factors, external factors, and overall factors.
+Above are the best performances from each method for different independent variables.</p>
 **Insights**:</P>
 - **Inner Factors**:</P>
 Both models emphasized that the variables sqft_living_log, sqft_lot_log, grade, and bathrooms consistently exert a significant impact on house prices.
 However, they displayed low R-squared values, hinting at a potentially limited relationship between the inner factors and the predicted outcomes.
 Before deploying the MLR model, I noticed that each variable had a high Variance Inflation Factor (VIF), which signals potential inaccuracies in the MLR results due to multicollinearity.
 In this case, where variables are highly correlated, this can skew the results and underrepresent the importance of some variables.
 Despite my attempts to remove the high VIF variables one at a time, I was left with no variables to analyze.
 Conversely, an article on Medium highlighted the XGBoost model's adeptness at managing multicollinearity issues effectively, suggesting it might furnish more reliable predictions compared to the MLR model in this context.</p>